Nazi human experimentation: Experiments on homosexuals

+Seawater experiments

-From about July 1944 to about September 1944, experiments were conducted at the Dachau concentration camp to study various methods of making sea water drinkable.
-These victims were subject to deprivation of all food and only given the filtered sea water.
-At one point, a group of roughly 90 Roma were deprived of food and given nothing but sea water to drink by Hans Eppinger, leaving them gravely injured.
+From about July 1944 to about September 1944, experiments were conducted at the Dachau concentration camp to study various methods of making seawater drinkable.
+These victims were subject to deprivation of all food and only given the filtered seawater.
+At one point, a group of roughly 90 Roma were deprived of food and given nothing but seawater to drink by Hans Eppinger, leaving them gravely injured.
 They were so dehydrated that others observed them licking freshly mopped floors in an attempt to get drinkable water.

 A Holocaust survivor named Joseph Tschofenig wrote a statement on these seawater experiments at Dachau.
 Tschofenig explained how while working at the medical experimentation stations he gained insight into some of the experiments that were performed on prisoners, namely those in which they were forced to drink salt water.
 Tschofenig also described how victims of the experiments had trouble eating and would desperately seek out any source of water, including old floor rags.
 Tschofenig was responsible for using the X-ray machine in the infirmary and describes how, even though he had insight into what was going on, he was powerless to stop it.
 He gives the example of a patient in the infirmary who was sent to the gas chambers by Sigmund Rascher simply because he witnessed one of the low-pressure experiments.